Antarctic Kayaking in the Southern Ocean

 Distance: 5.33 miles

-We follow the penguin colony spread across the bands of rock and snow banks along the coastline of Damoy Point.
+We follow the penguin colony spread across the bands of rock and snow banks along Damoy Point’s coast.
 The red and green ground is not penguin guano.
-Christmas colored algae covers this shoreline.
+Christmas-colored algae covers the shore.

 After turning to Dorian Bay, we spot a leopard seal with a freshly caught penguin.
 The penguin is still alive and flopping around.
-But the seal viciously slams against the water and tosses its prey in the air.
+But the seal viciously slams its prey against the water and tosses it up in the air.
 At some point, the guts spill out.
 This late in the season, the seals have already fattened up and are at maximum body mass.
-They are not really hungry, which is why they are merely playing with their food.
+They are not really hungry and are merely playing with their food.

 Deception Island: A Hidden Atoll Playground